 Prices and costs are changing in dentistry.
 Dental bridge treatment seems to be getting more expensive all across the nation.
 Many patients often think about what the cost of dental bridges will be in the 2020s.
 How will insurance coverage and plans help my family pay for such an expensive treatment?
 This is a very important question because it is important to get dental bridges for a variety of reasons.
 Moving forward, the average cost of a dental bridge is $3,000.
 This is for a 3-unit dental bridge.
-Prices can range between $2,500-$15,000 depending on the dentist that is performing the procedure, the length of time the treatment takes, and the number of teeth that is being replaced.
+Prices can range between $2,500-$15,000 depending on the dentist that is performing the procedure, the length of time the treatment takes, and the number of teeth that are being replaced.